ggabernet/scrnaseq-downstream/README.md

-# scRNAseq analysis for liver cancer
+# single-cell RNAseq analysis for liver biology

 Data analysis scripts for the scRNAseq data after processing with the cellranger pipeline.

+The Rmarkdown notebooks are published at [https://ggabernet.github.io/scrnaseq-downstream/](https://ggabernet.github.io/scrnaseq-downstream/).

 These project results were published in the article: